ivan-av/API-Airbnb_clone/README.md

  - /v1/doc/
     - Documentation: https://api-airbnb-clone.onrender.com/v1/doc/

-# Paths of my user a through my application
+# Paths of my user through my application
 ### User not logged in

 1. See the places